California busts NIMBY dreaming

 The NIMBY battles vary by community and circumstance.

-But the tactics are similar, reflecting the old trail lawyer advice:
+But the tactics are similar, reflecting the old trial lawyer advice:

 First, pound the facts